sighmon/open-archive.org-Website-2019/about.md

 ---
 layout: page
 title: About
-description: A free, open-source mobile app. for android that protects, authenticates, and preserves truth to power.
+description: A free, open-source mobile application that protects, authenticates, and preserves truth to power.
 permalink: /about/
 ---